 - Click Choose File and upload the PDF file you want to open.

-- When the upload has finished, enter a password for your PDF and click Unlock Now.
+- When the upload has finished, enter a password for your PDF and click Ok.
 Your file should be ready in seconds.

 Removing PDF Passwords Using Google Chrome